Iris N. Spencer Poetry Awards: Donald Justice Poetry Prize

 Given annually since 2006 to one poet for an unpublished book-length manuscript of poetry, the award includes $1500, publication, and a scholarship to the West Chester University Poetry Conference.
 The prize is named after poet Donald Justice.

 Undergraduate awards

 These awards are open to all undergraduates who are enrolled in either a college or university.
 In 2012, both prizes went national.
-(Previously, the competition was only open to students in the Delaware Valley of Pennsylvania.)
+(Previously, the competition was only open to students in the Philadelphia metropolitan area of Pennsylvania.)

 Iris N. Spencer Undergraduate Poetry Award

 Given annually since 2006 for an original poem composed in the traditional modes of meter, rhyme and form to one winner and one runner-up, the Iris N. Spencer Undergraduate Poetry Award includes $1500 and $500 respectively as well as an opportunity for publication for both.

 The first place award was increased to $1500 from $1000 in 2012.

 The following are the winners of the Iris N. Spencer Undergraduate Award: